In This Article

 When you approach an alcoholic friend or family member about their alcohol problem, they may deny it or react angrily to your intervention.
 Do not take these responses personally.

 Denial is a common feature of substance abuse.
 Research shows that people who deny their alcoholism know they have a drinking problem.
 The only reason they react this way is because of the stigma associated with alcohol.6

 Give them time and space to think about what you have said.
 Listen to what your loved one has to say when they are ready.
 As soon as they open up, introduce them to a local support group.
 Being around recovering alcoholics will help them better understand their condition.

 The substance use treatment options for alcohol addiction depend on the extent of the individual’s drinking.

-- In mild cases, individuals can detox at home without the use of medication.
-This is because the withdrawal symptoms are likely to be mild.
+- In mild cases of alcohol dependence, people can detox at home without medication or medical advice.
+This is because the withdrawal symptoms are likely to be tolerable.

-If the dependency is severe, the patient may need to go to a treatment center to detox.
-This is because the withdrawal symptoms are likely to be severe, and they may need specialist treatment.
+- If the dependency is severe, the patient may have to go to a detox treatment center.
+Their withdrawal symptoms are likely severe and require specialized care.

 Medication-Assisted Treatment (MAT)

-The treatment program promoted by al-anon is based on 12-steps designed to help problem drinkers overcome their addictions.
+The addiction treatments promoted by Al-Anon are based on the 12-step program, which is designed to help problem drinkers overcome their addictions.
 These steps include admitting you are powerless over alcohol and accepting you have acted wrongly.